 Whenever I say I’m taking a break from baking, and focusing on dinner dishes, I get new ideas and I can’t possibly not make that happen.
 I always have bananas in the fruit bowl, the girls and I tend to eat loads of them, or use them in pancakes, waffles or muffins.

 Well ripe bananas are your best bet if you want to successfully replace refined sugar, without compromising on taste.
-For this banana bread I used honey too, just for extra sweetness, and I definitely couldn’t tell there was sugar missing.
+For this recipe I used honey too, just for extra sweetness, and I definitely couldn’t tell there was sugar missing.
 If you don’t have honey, swap it for maple syrup or any other syrup you have around (healthier choices preferred).

-HOW TO MAKE walnut banana bread
+HOW TO MAKE banana bread with honey

 As promised, this recipe is ridiculously easy to make, with fairly simple ingredients that should be easily available.
 And if not, they can be replaced with anything else that you have around.